k8spin/opa-k8s-development/README.md

 Let's review this **important** file.
 The `main` structure contains the common part of a validate and mutate response.
 In the `main` structure it's present a `response` attribute.
 This attribute will get three different values depending of the rules (deny and patches) applied to the incoming requests:

 - If no deny and no patches applied to the incoming request, it will use the `default response`.
-- If not deny rules applied, `reason == ""`, the response will be `"patchType": "JSONPatch",` with the patches applyed to the request *(Can be empty)*.
+- If not deny rules applied, `reason == ""`, the response will be `"patchType": "JSONPatch",` with the patches applied to the request *(can be empty)*.
 - If some deny rules returned a reason, `reason != ""`, the response will be `"allowed": false, "status": {"reason": reason},`.
 The client will get the reason message in the response.

 It's really important to know that the same input has to generate only one output.
-OPA Allows a function to return two different outputs, but kubernetes only accepts one.
-This is the reason why both (non default) response structure are exclusive using the `reason empty comparation`.
+OPA allows a function to return two different outputs, but kubernetes only accepts one.
+This is the reason why both *(no default)* response structures is exclusive using the *reason empty comparison*.

 ## Using it